 What is the historical context of Renoir's "Umbrellas"?

-Renoir employed loose brushwork and vibrant colors to convey the effects of light on the figures and their surroundings, characteristic of his Impressionist style.
+Renoir employed loose brushwork and a vibrant color palette to convey light and movement.
+His use of dappled sunlight filtering through the umbrellas creates a dynamic interplay of light and shadow, characteristic of Impressionist art.

 What is the significance of the umbrellas in the painting?